General information in different languages

 - Test station at the airport

-International travellers and people travelling from abroad are recommended to take a test for coronavirus upon arrival.
+Testing is mandatory for travellers arriving Norway from an area with quarantine duty.
 Test stations at Bergen lufthavn, Flesland (airport).
 The test station at the airport is available for persons arriving at Bergen directly from abroad.

 Use private transport or the patient travel scheme to take a test